Skip to content

 Workers

 Workers are bio-synthetic extraction operatives rated 1 to 5 stars.
-Star rating reflects build quality, suit resilience, and how well they hold up when the sector turns hostile.
+Star rating reflects how much Mining Power the Worker adds to your fleet.
+More stars means more MP, that's the whole story.

-Higher-star Workers are more expensive.
-They're also the difference between a crew that comes back with something and a crew that comes back in pieces.
-Every Worker contributes Mining Power to your fleet.
+Higher-star Workers are more expensive, and they add more MP, which raises the value your fleet risks on every run.
+Every Worker contributes MP to your fleet.
 When you're building, you can see exactly how much each one adds.

 Workers don't fly on their own, though.
 Every Worker needs a seat on a Ship.
 How many Workers a Ship can carry depends on the Ship's rarity.